 The Importance of a Good Shoe Lining

-Dress socks are typically very thin, which makes a high-quality, comfortable lining and interior very important.
+Dress socks are typically very thin, which makes high-quality, comfortable footwear lining and interior very important.
 The lining will be greatest felt around your heel, with many dress shoes opting for a leather inset or padding instead.
 Any stitching towards the heel needs to be folded and flush.
-The last thing that you want is anything which could be abrasive in this area.
-A genuine leather lining, or at the very least, a leather inlay, is highly recommended.
+The last thing that you want is anything that could be abrasive in this area.
+Genuine leather lined shoes, or at the very least, a leather inlay, is highly recommended.

-Concerning the lining and overall material of the shoe, it’s also a good idea to have something more breathable.
-That way, your feet will be less likely to get hot and sweaty, which can lead to embarrassing odors.
-Finding something that will let in more air can ensure you stay comfortable and don’t have to worry about your feet overheating.
+Concerning the lining and overall material of the shoe, it's also a good idea to have something more breathable.
+That way, your feet will be less likely to get hot and sweaty, which can lead to embarrassing foot odors.
+Finding something that will let in more air can ensure you stay comfortable, ensuring you won't have to worry about your feet overheating.

 Heel and Dress Shoes with Arch Support

 Softback vs. Stiff Heel Support

-Many cheaper shoes make use of a very soft flexible back, which makes a form-fitting shoe size even more important.
-Firm heels which do not use a stiffener, as is the case with those of genuine leather composition, are the best.
+Many inexpensive dress shoes make use of a very soft, flexible back, which makes a form-fitting shoe size even more important.
+Firm heels that do not use a stiffener, as is the case with those of genuine leather composition, are the best.
 They help you control the motion of your heel while minimizing the risk of shoe slippage and ankle strain.

 The overall idea is to ensure you have enough space to be comfortable without feeling like the shoe is going to fall off.
 You may also find that heel support that is firmer, rather than stiffened, is going to be less likely to rub on that area of your foot.

 The Shape of the Heel Seat